 - 1. Train foodservice employees on using the procedures in this SOP. - 2.
-Follow state and local health department requirements. - 3.
+Follow State or local health department requirements. - 3.
 Wash hands using the proper procedure. - 4.
 Wash, rinse, sanitize, and air-dry all food-contact surfaces, equipment, and utensils that will be in contact with produce, such as cutting boards, knives, and sinks. - 5.
 Follow manufacturer's instructions for proper use of chemicals. - 6.
 Wash all raw fruits and vegetables thoroughly before combining with other ingredients, including: - Unpeeled fresh fruit and vegetables that are served whole or cut into pieces. - Fruits and vegetables that are peeled and cut to use in cooking or served readyto-eat. - 7.
-Wash fresh produce vigorously under cold running.
+Wash fresh produce vigorously under cold running water or by using chemicals that comply with the 2013 FDA Food Code.
 Packaged fruits and vegetables labeled as being previously washed and ready-to-eat are not required to be washed. - 8.
-Scrub the surface of firm fruits or vegetables such as cantaloupe or potatoes using a clean and sanitized brush designated for this purpose. - 9.
+Scrub the surface of firm fruits or vegetables such as apples or potatoes using a clean and sanitized brush designated for this purpose. - 9.
 Remove any damaged or bruised areas. - 10.
 Label, date, and refrigerate fresh-cut items. - 11.
-Serve cut melons within 5 days if held at 41 °F or below.
+Serve cut melons within 7 days if held at 41 °F or below.
 Refer to the Date Marking Ready-to-Eat, Potentially Hazardous Food SOP. - 12.
-Do not serve raw seed sprouts.
+Do not serve raw seed sprouts to highly susceptible populations such as preschoolage children.